devee8/soc-lore/events/a-fighting-night.md

 MC comments that this wishing machine seems to be a service bot.
 MC wonders if the other wishing machine will pop up again one day.

+### Interval I: Gear Master

+Two Calamities are searching a house to find an object hidden by the Sorceress (likely Beryl).
+It's noted that the Sorceress likes to create mechanisms, but is forgetful and falls into her own traps.
+They plan to search her room for clues.
+They go through each room reading clues to get to the next.

+We find that Zerel, Beyrl's old pet is considered "the discrace of the Calamities".

+### Interval II:

+A lone Calamity makes its way through rooms without getting detected by guards.